z3q/AM2320-integer/README.md

     lcd.print(".");
     lcd.print(th.t % 10);

-Nobody cares about relative humidity percant fractions, so it is simply rounded.
+Nobody cares about relative humidity % fractions, so it is simply rounded.